aka: Universal Translator

 - In Assassin's Creed I, a majority of the dialogue takes place in genetic memories being relived by the protagonist, Desmond, but the Animus renders all of the Arabic, Italian, etc. into understandable English for him (and the player).

 - Indeed, your kidnappers say that they could revert everything back to period appropriate dialects, but that it wouldn't do you much good unless Desmond had "read Chaucer."

-- Video Game/Unreal1 has the 'Universal Translator' a small computer like device that translates alien script, but not alien speech.
+- Unreal I has the 'Universal Translator' a small computer like device that translates alien script, but not alien speech.